Backbase/rating-request-android/README.md

 launchInAppReview{ isSuccessful -> }
 ```
 #### Note

+## TroubleShooting

+Test in-app reviews with guidelines from [Google developer docs](https://developer.android.com/guide/playcore/in-app-review/test)

+## Assumptions
+The trigger logic is app specific and is not handled by the journey.
-Boolean ```isSuccessful``` gives status if the process has finished.
+Boolean ```isSuccessful``` on invoking ```launchInAppReview{ isSuccessful -> }``` gives status if the process has finished.
 The API does not indicate whether the user
 reviewed or not, or even whether the review dialog was shown.
 Thus, no matter the result, we continue our app flow.

+## LTS Support

+No restrictions

+## License

+Backbase License.
+See [LICENSE](https://github.com/Backbase/backbase-micro-frontends/blob/main/LICENSE) for more info.